aadarsh-ram/docbro/README.md

 - Your static website will be ready in the `docs/` folder
     - Note: An existing `/docs` folder will be cleared by Docbro
 - The `workflows/` folder contains a CI/CD pipeline to automatically deploy the generated website in Github Pages.
-    - Note: Remember to configure the `BASE_URL` environment variable.
+    - Note: Remember to configure the `GITHUB_USERNAME` and `GITHUB_REPO` environment variables.
+- To generate documentation for a new version of your project, change the `VERSION` environment variable and rerun workflow.